By Katie Friend, MA

 The importance of our youth having lifelong connections can’t be stressed enough.
 They say it takes a village and I love being part of and helping to create that village.
 Hopefully the Village is an adoptive family but if the Village is something different, that can be great too.
 Our youth need mentors, teachers, coaches, fictive kin and biological family to wrap their arms and resources around our youth forever- not just until age 18.

-Katie Friend is the Adoption Listing Service and Inquiry Unit and Wendy’s Wonderful Kids Supervisor with The Center for Law and Social Work.
-Last year at the annual summit she received Wendy’s Wonderful Kids Supervisor of the year Award.
+Katie Friend is the Adoption Listing Service and Inquiry Unit and Wendy’s Wonderful Kids Supervisor with Greenlight Family Services.
+Last year at the annual summit, she received the Wendy’s Wonderful Kids Supervisor of the year Award.
 She is a former Wendy’s Wonderful Kids recruiter and has been working in social services for 25 years.